 The number of partners and professional staff is provided here as an indication of the size of the Firm, and does not necessarily represent the number of the Firm's professionals who participate in audits of issuers.
+The number of partners cited above represents the number of individuals with an ownership interest in the Firm.

-The number of lead partners on issuer audit work represents the total number of Firm personnel who had primary responsibility for an issuer audit (as defined in AS No. 10, Supervision of the Audit Engagement) during the period between the 2012 inspection of the Firm and the outset of the inspection.
+The number of lead partners on issuer audit work represents the total number of Firm personnel (not necessarily limited to personnel with an ownership interest) who had primary responsibility for an issuer audit (as defined in AS No. 10, Supervision of the Audit Engagement) during the twelve-month period preceding the outset of the inspection.